-Today, we will be learning more about the walls in our neighborhood.
+DAY 3 - Today, we will be learning more about the walls in our neighborhood.

-Suggested Duration Activity and Description

-20 minutes for walking around (depends on

-neighborhoo d) Interesting features (What are they made of? -brick, clay, etc, - size, functions, how old they are, etc.) What would this wall tell me if it could speak? (i.e. What are some scenes that happen in front of it or behind it that could depict in a cave style?
+Suggested Duration Activity an d Description 20 minutes for walking around (dependent on the neighborhood) Go back around the neighborhood or local area, looking carefully at the walls, keeping in mind the conversation that you had on Day 2.
+Mark 3 walls on the map Fill this table as you go around Interesting features (What are they made of? -brick, clay, etc, - size, functions, how old they are, etc.) What would this wall tell me if it could speak? (i.e. What are some scenes that happen in front of it or behind it that could depict in a cave style?
 What is a message that would be relevant to have in that place?

 Wall #1

 Wall #2

 Wall #3

-10 minutes Choose one wall that you thought was particularly interesting and mark it o วท

-your original map.
+10 minutes Choose one wall that you thought was particularly interesting and mark it on your original map.

 Answer this question: